28 March 2022

 Artist Statement

-Things often started with questions.
+Things often start with questions.

-I’ve always asked myself the question: what is the reality?
+I’ve always asked myself the question: What is the reality?

 Same as the rest of my generation, I grew up seeing many changes, perhaps too many, it is an era of turbulence for us to be living in.
 I was born in Wuhan, a tier-2 Chinese city.
 The city has gone through extraordinary modernisation since 1997, the year I was born.
 Different from the changes my parents had witnessed in their youth, the changes that I witnessed were technological advancements and ideological shifts.
 When innovations and conventions intersect, it’s not evident how a subtle balance can be achieved.
 On top of everything when globalisation kicked in, all of a sudden I found myself surrounded by an explosion of information.